1dscientist/Sure-Start/README.md

 - Supervised: Input should go through a model and match a pretrained labled outcome
 - Unsupervised: Input should go through a model and categorize outputs based on common traits
 - Generative: Model that trains it self through doing more beneficial things and less adversarial things

+A real world example of applying Deep Learning is for something like Financial Timeseries prediction.
+This is especially helpful in finding patterns in stock prices with hundreds of diffrent factors that may influence it.
+The relationships found between variables in the financial dataset for a particular stock can unlock new levels of information that a regular linear regression model may not have.

+See AlphaVantage.co for the dataset, its a free API limited to 5 calls a minute.

+## Day 7

+1. Tensors are special kinds of data types that are multi-dimensional arrays of uniform type.
+These are used by neural networks to make more effective models and calculating linear algebra solutions.

+2. I noticed that I needed to find ways of manipulating the data before doing the actual work with the model.